 It was his turn to laugh.
 "Well, yes.
 But it would be out of character for you."

 He hadn't meant for the words to come out so harshly.
-He hadn't meant to cause her to blink and swallow her drink too fast so that she coughed.
+He hadn't meant to cause her to blink and swallow her drink so fast she coughed.

 "I'd say too little too late."